shehabadel/GigaNuke/README.md

 Project's roadmap below

-Milestone 1: get list of retweeters and quote-retweeters
+Milestone 1: get list of retweeters and quote-retweeters -> Done

 Milestone 2: get list of repliers and likers